How to Change From Sole Proprietorship to LLC? (Easiest Way)

 2. The purpose of the business entity.

-4. The address where official business documents are mailed.
+4. The address where official business documents should be mailed.

 4. Get a Federal Tax ID Number